Pope Francis warns of 'populists' and ailing democracy – DW – 07/07/2024

 Francis cautioned against "ideological temptations and populists," without mentioning any country in particular.

+"Ideologies are seductive.
+Some people compare them to the Pied Piper of Hamelin: they seduce but lead you to deny yourself," Francis said, alluding to a German children's legend.
+The phrase "pied piper" is commonly used to mean someone who gains popularity through false promises.

 His remarks come on the same day as French parliamentary elections where the far-right is expected to make big gains.
-The far-right also surged in European elections last month.
+The far-right surged in European elections last month, with conservative hardliners also winning big in Dutch elections this past November.

+During his visit to Trieste, the Argentine Jesuit of Italian heritage met with migrants and people with disabilities.

+Francis has largely stayed in Italy in recent months amid health problems, having visited Venice in April and Verona in May.

 wd/rm (AFP, dpa)